vetopstech/Home-lab/README.md

 - **Virtualization:** Oracle VirtualBox on main system
 - **Physical Hosts:**
   - Main PC (16 GB RAM, 512 GB SSD (All VM's, Server 2022 and one Client at a time)
-  - Kali (Ideapad 4 GB RAM – Linux test machine (Working on the practical use of this for penttesting)
+  - Kali (Ideapad 4 GB RAM – Linux test machine (Working on the practical use of this for pentesting)
   - Xubuntu (Chromebook 32 GB SSD, 4 GB RAM - Admin Tools (Still working on this))

 ---